jfrolich/authorize/README.md

 Authorize is a rule based authorization module for your elixir app.

-Authorize walks through rules your resource to determine if it grands authorization, or not.
+Authorize walks through rules in your resource to determine if it grants authorization, or not.
 These rules are easily created using a DSL.

 Any rule can return three states:

-- `:ok`: means that this rule grands authorization
+- `:ok`: means that this rule grants authorization
-- `:undecided`: it will continue with the following rules to see if it will grand authorization
+- `:undecided`: it will continue with the following rules to see if it will grant authorization
-- `:unauthorized`: it will not grand authorization and will not look at the following rules
+- `:unauthorized`: it will not grant authorization and will not look at the following rules

-How this translate to code is as follows:
+How this translates to code is as follows:

 ```elixir
 defmodule Item do